-The following table presents fees for professional audit services rendered by PricewaterhouseCoopers for the audit of Medtronic's annual financial statements for the fiscal years ended April 30, 2021 and April 29, 2022, and fees for other services rendered by PricewaterhouseCoopers.
+The following table presents fees for professional audit services rendered by PricewaterhouseCoopers for the audit of Medtronic's annual financial statements for the fiscal years ended April 29, 2022 and April 28, 2023, and fees for other services rendered by PricewaterhouseCoopers.
 All of the audit, audit-related, tax and all other fees were approved by the Audit Committee.

-Fiscal 2021 Fiscal 2022
+Fiscal 2022 Fiscal 2023

-Audit Fees (1) \$15,466,000 \$16,014,000
+Audit Fees (1) 16,014,000 17,225,000

-Audit-Related Fees (2) \$337,000 \$464,000
+Audit-Related Fees (2) 464,000 5,422,000

-Tax Fees (3) \$952,000 \$1,023,000
+Tax Fees (3) 1,023,000 1,264,000

-All Other Fees (4) \$5,000 \$2,000
+All Other Fees (4) 2,000 3,000

-- (1) Audit services consisted principally of domestic and international audits, statutory audits and assessment of internal control over financial reporting. - (2) Audit-related services consisted principally of procedures related to statutory reporting, employee benefit plans, and other agreed upon audit procedures. - (3) Tax-related services consisted principally of services related to assistance with transfer pricing, tax compliance, tax planning, and tax audits. - (4) Other service fees consisted principally of services related to special non-audit reports.
+- (1) Audit services consisted principally of domestic and international audits, statutory audits and assessment of internal control over financial reporting. - (2) Audit-related services consisted principally of procedures related to statutory reporting, employee benefit plans, and other agreed upon audit procedures.
+In fiscal 2023, these fees also included services related to the carve-out audit of the combined Patient Monitoring and Respiratory Interventions businesses. - (3) Tax-related services consisted principally of services related to assistance with transfer pricing, tax compliance, tax planning, and tax audits. - (4) Other service fees consisted principally of services related to special non-audit reports.